2026-2027 Academic Catalog

 Advising

-Each student accepted into a master's program is assigned an academic advisor.
-A change of academic advisor is permissible upon request of the student.
+Each student accepted into a master's program is assigned to work with a Graduate Program Director or academic program advisor.
+A change of academic program advisor is permissible upon request of the student.
 The academic advisor shall be a member of the program faculty and be approved by the department chair or program director, and the associate dean of engineering.
 The academic advisor will assist the student in preparing a plan of study.

 Program of Study